Get stories and expert advice on all things related to college and parenting.

-Your student may be at school for a week, a month or even a year, but they're going to have a roommate issue.
+Your student may be at school for a week, a month, or even a year, but they're going to have a roommate issue.

 For most students, it’s short-lived and worked out with simple coping mechanisms and conversations.
 For others, it’s gut-wrenching and traumatizing — for them, and possibly for their parents, too.

 My son and daughter dealt with roommate issues throughout their college years.
-Like most freshmen, it was my daughter’s first experience living with people who had different beliefs, cultures and upbringings.
+Like most first-year students, it was my daughter’s first experience living with people who had different beliefs, cultures, and upbringings.
 It was only natural there would be clashes and disagreements.

 Roommate conflicts are problems your student should be expected to resolve on their own.
 Learning to get along with all kinds of people is part of the growing up process.
 Encourage your student to address any issues first with their roommate and, if they aren’t resolved, enlist the help of their RA.

 Knowing there will be both good and bad roommates and how to cope with them will help you and your student during the next four years.
 Here's a breakdown of 10 different types of roommates your student might encounter in college and how to respond to them.

 You might think this is a blessing, but after a month of snide remarks and innuendos about your student’s hygiene standards, it will get old.
 My daughter was a Neat Freak and struggled throughout college when her roommates didn't share her passion.

-How did she cope?
+How did my daughter cope?
 She concentrated on her side of the room and tried her best to ignore the mess on the other side.
 As long as her roommates didn’t encroach on her space, she was relatively satisfied.
 Once she moved into a suite and multi-bedroom situation, she was much happier.

 The Slob is one of the hardest roommates to coexist with, especially if you're a Neat Freak.
 My daughter’s junior year was spent in a suite with several slovenly students.
-They refused to wash their dishes, trash their empty food containers or pick up their shoes from the common room.
+They refused to wash their dishes, trash their empty food containers, or pick up their shoes from the common room.
 The fine line between “lived in” and “unsanitary” was crossed often.

 How did she cope?
 She started with a conversation.
 It worked for a few weeks, but old habits die hard.
 Possibly the other roommates were allowed to live like this at home.
 Since my daughter simply couldn’t stand the odors and disarray, she and another student cleaned on a weekly basis.

-Freshman year, my daughter's roommate developed a serious relationship with another student.
+First year, my daughter's roommate developed a serious relationship with another student.
 "Serious" meant 24 hours a day, 7 days a week.
-They went to class together, ate together, studied together and slept together — most of it in my daughter’s one-room double.
+They went to class together, ate together, studied together, and slept together — most of it in my daughter’s one-room double.

 After multiple conversations and a few awkward interruptions, her roommate got the hint and spent time with her S.O. away from the dorm room.
-As the semester progressed, they couple broke up and my daughter got her roommate back.
+As the semester progressed, the couple broke up and my daughter got her roommate (and her room) back.

 The roommate may be an emotional roller coaster: crying over fights, analyzing every conversation, moping, and possibly needing continuous comfort over breakups (which may happen with regularity).

 How does your student cope?
 Be patient.
 Most high school relationships fizzle out as the student becomes more involved in college and meets new people.
 Try and be compassionate, but don’t let the roommate's relationship woes ruin your college experience — and don't let it prevent you from getting out and meeting people.

 How does your student cope?
 Most passive-aggressive behavior can be avoided by having a roommate discussion at the beginning of the year.
-Roomates agree to communicate openly about what bothers them.
+Roommates agree to communicate openly about what bothers them.

-As the weeks progressed, my daughter saw less and less of her.
+As the weeks progressed, my daughter saw less and less of her roommate.
 They barely interacted and it was obvious the roommate wasn't interested in becoming friends.
 My daughter was basically living alone.

 How did she cope?
-She didn't like the lonely feeling so she spent her time away from the dorm room, returning only to change clothes, shower and sleep.
+She didn't like the lonely feeling so she spent her time away from the dorm room, returning only to change clothes, shower, and sleep.
 She had friends across the hall and sorority sisters who lived in suites, so that's where she hung out.

-The social butterfly who brings friends over all hours of the night to party can be a problem for a student who are trying to focus on academics (and sleep).
-Some freshmen especially, carried away with their newfound freedom, take the partying too far.
+The social butterfly who brings friends over all hours of the night to party can be a problem for a roommate who is trying to focus on academics (and sleep).
+Some first-year students especially, carried away with their newfound freedom, take the partying too far.

 How does your student cope?
 Have a conversation.
 You're not trying to ruin the roommate's fun, but it's reasonable to agree on quiet hours, both at night and in the morning.
 Most first-year students are underage and drinking isn't allowed in residence halls, but there will be students who break the rules.
 If this happens, or your student is worried/bothered by a roommate's excessive drinking, they may need to enlist the help of the RA.

 How did she cope?
 She tried her best to set boundaries once she realized there were none.
-They settled on certain items that were shareable and others that were not — such as food she'd purchased, her jewelry and her shoes.
+They settled on certain items that were shareable and others that were not — such as food she'd purchased, her jewelry, and her shoes.
 Once her roommate understood and agreed to these limits, there were few disputes.

 Many students luck out and get a dream roommate in college who becomes a best friend.
-They enjoy the same things, have compatible personalities and want the same things when it comes to the room they share.
+They enjoy the same things, have compatible personalities, and want the same things when it comes to the room they share.